 Jalapeño Scoville rankings usually fall from 2000 to 8000 Scoville Units (SHU).
 By comparison, cayenne peppers rank 30k-50k, and bell peppers rank just 0-200.
 One of the hottest peppers in the world, Pepper X is 3.18 million – that’s super hot!

-The jalapeno Scoville unit measurement ranges from 2000 to 8000.
+The jalapeno Scoville unit measurement ranges from 2000 to 8000, a very similar rating to the wasabi Scoville scale measurement.

 What is the Scoville Scale?